 Five years earlier a gang of heavily armed men led by Shooter (Booker Huffman, aka pro wrestler Booker T) burst into an abandoned house on Penance Lane.
 They plan to stash the money from the heist they just pulled.
 But they’re attacked by something that seems impervious to bullets.
 Only Shooter makes it out alive.

 Fresh out of jail, Crimson Matthews (Tyler Mane, Victor Crowley) has no sooner drifted into town than he’s in trouble.
 Seeing Tony (Michael Leavy, Terrifier, Fear Clinic) slapping his girlfriend Sherry (Scout Taylor-Compton, The Lurker, Getaway) around he interferes.
 Even pulling a straight razor can’t save Tony’s ass.
 However, his father Police Captain Denny Wilson’s (Daniel Roebuck, Dead Night, 3 From Hell) can.
-He picks up a job from Father John (John Schneider, The Dukes Of Hazard, Demons) as the caretaker of the house at 226 Penance Lane.
+He picks up a job from Father John (John Schneider, The Stairs, Demons) as the caretaker of the house at 226 Penance Lane.
 Yes, the house from the prologue.

 Weird shit starts happening almost immediately.
 But neither what appears to be evil spirits or hostile lawmen are going to scare Crimson off.
 Because back in prison he and Shooter were cellmates.
 And Shooter told him what happened that night.
 And what’s stashed in the house.